salmah52/chicagotaxitrips/README.md

 ## Transformation Layer and Analytics Modeling (dbt Implementation)
-Objective: Develop a transformation layer using dbt (data build tool) with diverse metrics, aligning with staging, intermediate, and final (mart) models.
-Adopt the star schema or Kimball's model for effective data modeling in the transformation layer, referencing the provided model diagram.
-Create at least two analytics metrics models in dbt, demonstrating their value addition to analytics.

-Components:

-dbt Models: Implement dbt models based on the provided data modeling strategy.

-Star Schema or Kimball's Model: Adopt a suitable data modeling approach for effective analytics.

-DAG Configuration:

-Add tasks to the Airflow DAG (taxitrips_extraction_dag) to trigger dbt runs after the ELT pipeline.

-## dbt Project Documentation

-### Overview

-This documentation provides an overview of the dbt (data build tool) project for the Chicago Taxi Trips dataset.
+Thiis is the overview of the dbt (data build tool) project for the Chicago Taxi Trips dataset.
 The project follows a dimensional modeling approach to transform raw data into a structured analytics-ready format.
 The primary objectives include creating dimension and fact tables, generating diverse metrics, and implementing tests for data accuracy and reliability.

 ### Project Structure